Vibe coding in 2026: build real apps without writing code

 Complex Integrations

 When your application needs to integrate with multiple enterprise systems, legacy APIs, or proprietary platforms, vibe coding often creates more problems than it solves.
-These integrations require understanding business processes and technical constraints that AI can’t infer from specifications.
+These integrations require understanding business processes and technical constraints that AI cannot infer from specifications.

 When You Want to Learn Programming